lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 ### Operational Transformation

 [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) is a technique which was first discussed in a 1989 paper called ["Concurrency control in groupware systems" by Ellis and Gibbs](http://doi.acm.org/10.1145/67544.66963).
 The technique described in the paper was intended to allow systems to collaboratively perform a common task.
 An important consideration when trying to understand collaborative work in general is the notion of what an operation is and what does it mean when we say operation _x_ happened before operation _y_.
 Additionally, it is one thing to say that _x_ happened before _y_ and another to say that _x caused y_.
-One of the aims of operational transformation was to recognize these cases and differentiate between them.
+One of the aims of operational transformation is to recognize these cases and differentiate between them.

 Operational Transformation was made popular by Google in its [Google Wave project](http://web.archive.org/web/20090923095705/http://www.waveprotocol.org/whitepapers/operational-transform).
 Much of the original papers and documentation has been removed from Google since Google Wave was discontinued but some documents are available via the [Wayback Machine.](https://web.archive.org/web/20111126052203/http://wave-protocol.googlecode.com/hg/whitepapers/operational-transform/operational-transform.html) Operational Transformation has also made into Google's [other products](https://developers.google.com/realtime/conflict-resolution) such as [Google Drive and Google Docs](https://drive.googleblog.com/2010/09/whats-different-about-new-google-docs_22.html).
 Operational Transformation is an algorithm where users keep track of operations performed on shared data as a means of keeping track of changes in the data.
 A more elaborate discussion of Operational Transformation was published by [Sun and Ellis](http://dx.doi.org/10.1145/289444.289469).